26 Gods You Probably Don't Believe In

 "The Plougher," Cult Deity of India

-Leading figure of the Vrishni heroes, this may have been a historical person later deified and worshipped within the cult.
+Leading figure of the Vrishni heroes, this may have been a historical person later deified and worshiped within the cult.
 This is one of the earliest personal deity cults in India.
 He is depicted here on a coin from 80 BCE.

 Araratian God of Storms

-God of ancient Urartu, or Kingdom of Van, in what is now modern day Turkey and Armenia, Theispas was worshipped as the god of storms, thunder, weather and sometimes war.
+God of ancient Urartu, or Kingdom of Van, in what is now modern day Turkey and Armenia, Theispas was worshiped as the god of storms, thunder, weather and sometimes war.
 He is often depicted astride a bull or a bull himself.